 The way brands get their messages across, and how they want to be seen and heard across different channels, has changed because of the impact of social media.
 Therefore it is no surprise that social media monitoring can be crucial when planning PR campaigns.
 Monitoring can be used for research and competitor analysis and can be used in the evaluation stage of a campaign.

 How to best use social media for PR

-Also keep in mind that social media is available on more than a laptop device.
+Also, keep in mind that social media is available on more than a laptop device.
 People are accessing social media from any place, anywhere, so include this in your content.
-Think about ‘scrollabilty’: is your content too long or are files too bulky for a mobile device?
+Think about ‘scrollable-ity’: is your content too long or the file too bulky for a mobile device?
 Could you use a social media network such as FourSquare to your advantage?

-With all this in mind, try to avoid from spamming your social media following.
+With all this in mind, try to avoid spamming your social media following.
 Always post content that is relevant, exciting, informative and new.
-The last thing you want is for people to stop following you because they are tired of the constant updates and posts.
+Constantly updating and posting may lead followers to decrease due to the constant spam on their feed.

-Social media is becoming a field of expertise in its own right, and it is important for any and every company to keep up, but before you start signing up to every new network just for the benefit of digital coverage, ask yourself how relevant it is to your business.
+Social media is becoming a field of expertise in its own right, and any and every company needs to keep up, but before you start signing up to every new network just for the benefit of digital coverage, ask yourself how relevant it is to your business.